Brett-Tanner/Journal/Oct_22.md

   - remember Flash.now[] if you want to display the error on the current view

 - Controller filters
-  - Runs code (usually to check the action a user is trying to take is allowed) before a specified action
+  - Runs code (usually to check the action a user is trying to take is allowed) before a specified action (but goes at the top and is limited by options)
   - e.g. "before_action" will run a check before any of the controller code is called.
 All _action methods accept a block as well, not just another method to run
     - after_action runs after a successful action and will have access to the result
     - around_action runs the associated actions by yielding